-The Fremantle Foundation’s story of impact is long (over 15 years), deep and compelling.
-Our role as a funder, enabler, capacity builder, platform, and broker for change allows us to activate a community of givers and help maximise impact across Fremantle and Western Australia.
+The Fremantle Foundation’s many stories of impact is long, deep and compelling.
+Our role as a funder, enabler, capacity builder, platform, and broker allows us to work with a community of generous givers to help maximise a positive impact throughout Western Australia.

 Our Impact